cmdneo/simple-risc/simpleRISC.md

 SimpleRISC
 ===

-Taken from *Chapter 3* of the book [Basic Computer Architecture](https://www.cse.iitd.ac.in/~srsarangi/archbooksoft.html).
+Taken from the book [Basic Computer Architecture](https://www.cse.iitd.ac.in/~srsarangi/archbooksoft.html).

 All calculations use **32 bit 2's complement wrap-around arithmetic**.
 The program is executed from top to bottom.